Delayed Hawkes birth-death processes: Abstract

 \section{Abstract}

-We introduce a variant of the Hawkes-fed birth-death process, in which the conditional intensity does not increase at arrivals, but at departures from the system.
-Since arrivals cause excitation after a delay equal to their lifetimes, we call this a \textit{delayed Hawkes process}.
-We introduce a general family of models admitting a cluster representation containing the Hawkes, delayed Hawkes and ephemerally self-exciting processes as special cases.
-For this family of models, as well as their nonlinear extensions, we prove existence, uniqueness and stability.
-Our family of models satisfies the same FCLT as the classical Hawkes process; however, we describe a scaling limit for the delayed Hawkes process in which sojourn times are stretched out by a factor $\sqrt T$, after which time gets contracted by a factor $T$.
-This scaling limit highlights the effect of sojourn-time dependence.
-The cluster representation renders our family of models tractable, allowing for transform characterisation by a fixed-point equation and for an analysis of heavy-tailed asymptotics.
-In the Markovian case, for a multivariate network of delayed Hawkes birth-death processes, an explicit recursive procedure is presented to calculate the $d$th-order moments analytically.
-Finally, we compare the delayed Hawkes process to the regular Hawkes process in the stochastic ordering, which enables us to describe stationary distributions and heavy-traffic behaviour.
+We introduce, and formally establish, a variant of the Hawkes-fed birth-death process --- the \textit{delayed Hawkes birth-death process} --- in which the conditional intensity does not increase at arrivals but at departures from the system.
+In a scaling limit where sojourn times are stretched out by a factor $\sqrt T$, after which time gets contracted by a factor $T$, the delayed Hawkes process behaves markedly differently from its classical counterpart.
+We design a family of models admitting a cluster representation and containing the Hawkes and delayed Hawkes processes as special cases.
+The cluster representation allows for transform characterizations by a fixed-point equation and for analysis of heavy-tailed asymptotics.
+We compare the delayed Hawkes process to the classical Hawkes process using stochastic ordering, which enables us to describe stationary distributions and heavy-traffic behavior.
+In the Markovian network case, a recursive procedure is presented to calculate the $d$th-order moments analytically.

 \vb